 The virality level of the post may not mean a lot now, but it was incredible back in 2012.
 It generated close to 50 backlinks from industry blogs, including my own.

-Continuing our examination of HuffPost and the elements that made their content go viral, let’s look at how easy the posts are to share.
+Continuing our examination of HuffPost and the elements that made their great content go viral, let’s look at how easy the posts are to share.
 Sure, the authority of the site, timing, topic, author and several other factors make their posts successful.
-But, they also prominently place their social share buttons.
+But, they also prominently place their social network share buttons, such as a click to tweet, or a Facebook share button.

-In a post for UX Magazine, Tania Lang said that you should give users a chance to read the headline, before asking them to share.
+In a post for UX Magazine, Tania Lang said that you should give users a chance to read the headline, before asking them to share on their social networks.
 This is one reason why the social share buttons on HuffPost are below the image and not immediately after the headline.

 An example of a blog that places share buttons in strategic locations is Socialmediaexaminer.com: